-Score a Soak—and History Lesson—at 5 Nevada Resort Hot Springs
+Score a Soak (and History Lesson) at 5 Nevada Resort Hot Springs

-NOTE: Due to the ongoing global pandemic, Caliente Hot Springs Motel and Bailey’s Hot Springs are both temporarily closed, but keep them warm on your radar for future soak sessions.
+Heads up: Due to the ongoing global pandemic, Caliente Hot Springs Motel and Bailey’s Hot Springs are both temporarily closed, but keep them warm on your radar for future soak sessions.
 In the meantime, always call hot springs resorts ahead of your visit to learn what experiences are being offered in accord with any current Nevada public health mandates.
 Happy soaking!

-David Walley’s Resort – Genoa
+David Walley’s Resort

 Before Nevada was even a state, a man by the name of David Walley came west to strike it rich.
 Instead of gold, he cashed in on water, and by 1862 instituted a luxury resort that drew clientele almost as unique as the setting, ranging from celebrities (including Mark Twain) to weary miners.
 Priding itself in offering opulent lodging, decadent dining and elixir-esque water, David Walley’s became an instant success, continuing to impress all who visit today.

 Unlike any other natural hot springs or hot springs resort in Nevada, David Walley’s offers a robust relaxation experience.
 Priding themselves in pairing heath, beauty, and vitality, the resort delights hot water zealots and the most experienced spa aficionados with a large heated swimming pool and five separate mineral whirlpools ranging from 98 to 105 degrees.
 The water itself will assuredly have you feeling like you’ve just uncovered the fountain of youth, but your experience here will really go zero to a hundred with a delightful steak dinner and glass of bubbly at the on-site 1862 Restaurant & Saloon, and lavish rooming accommodations in which to sleep it all off.
-That right there is the stuff hot springs heaven is made of.
+Ahhhh—the stuff hot springs heaven is made of.

-Steamboat Hot Springs Healing Center & Spa – Reno
+Steamboat Hot Springs Healing Center & Spa

 Does it get better than basking in therapeutic “volcanic waters” and getting massaged into submission at the oldest hot spring in the state of Nevada?
 Nah, we didn’t think so either.
 Cozied up on the foothills of south Reno’s Truckee Meadows, buckle up and get ready for a hot spring so sensational, it’s been seducing soakers since 1857.
 Steamboat Hot Springs is a no-brainer favorite for locals and visitors alike, but like all the best kept secrets, this place is almost hidden in plain sight.
 As you follow the Lake Tahoe Loop, keep an eye out for billowing steam rolling below the road, almost as if an actual Steamboat was forging ahead.
 Think that connection is just something we made up?
 Oh how we wish we could lay claim to that caliber of creativity, but that parallel belongs to none other than, again, Mark Twain and his unmistakable quip, baby.
 (Yep, the guy really liked his Nevada hot springs…)